anttiluode/BrainDecoder2/README.md

 # Brain Decoder 2

 EDIT: I added the star pattern neural field system that made the most interesting models.
-Else it has problems, the models trained with it work with the app.py too in which channel selection etc work.
+Else it has problems, it does not have the "biological bridge" the models trained with it work with the app.py too in which channel selection etc work.

 ![](image.png)